Summer Housing Guide

 Provisions of Summer Housing

 All summer residents are required to follow the policies and procedures of the student handbook.
 The following are additional provisions established specifically for summer residents:

-- Rent will be at a rate of $49 per person, per full week of occupancy in a single room.
+- Rent will be at a rate of $63 per person, per full week of occupancy in a single room.
 Occupancy means either you or your belongings are in the room.
-A limited number of doubles are available, but can only be chosen by two people (the room must be filled) and rent will be $35 per week, per person.
-Rent charges start on May 23rd.
-The final day that rent will be charged is August 13th.
+A limited number of doubles are available, but can only be chosen by two people with similar work dates (the room must be filled) and rent will be $49 per week, per person.
+Rent charges start on May 22.
+The final day that rent will be charged is August 12.